Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-read-and-write-from-azure-table-storage.md

 ## Read data from Azure Table Storage

 After we learned how to write data to the Azure Storage, we now look at how to read data the data.
-We want to visit the url we just created and get redirected to the final URL we provided as an input.
+We want to visit the URL we just created and get redirected to the final URL we provided as input.

-Let's start off by defining the route for our unique code.
+Let's start by defining the route for our unique code.

 ```js
 router.route('/:uniqueId').get(function (req, res) {